Anton Denikin

-Anton Ivanovich Denikin (Анто́н Ива́нович Дени́кин; – 7 August 1947) was a Russian military leader who served as a lieutenant general in the Imperial Russian Army and as a leading general of the anti-Bolshevik White movement during the Russian Civil War.
+Anton Ivanovich Denikin (Анто́н Ива́нович Дени́кин; – 7 August 1947) was a Russian military officer who served as a lieutenant general in the Imperial Russian Army and as a leading commander of the anti-Bolshevik White movement during the Russian Civil War.

 A veteran of the Russo-Japanese War and a highly decorated commander in World War I, Denikin rose to prominence for his leadership of the "Iron Brigade".
 Following the February Revolution, he became a vocal critic of the Russian Provisional Government's military policies.
 After the October Revolution, he was a co-founder of the anti-Bolshevik Volunteer Army in South Russia.
 He assumed command of the army in April 1918 and became the Commander-in-Chief of the Armed Forces of South Russia (AFSR) in January 1919.

 In mid-1919, Denikin's forces launched the Moscow offensive, a major assault that captured large swathes of territory and advanced to within 350 kilometres (220 miles) of the capital, representing the high-water mark of the White movement.
 However, the offensive was ultimately defeated by a Red Army counter-attack.
 The defeat was attributed to several factors, including overstretched supply lines and the White movement's political failures.
 Denikin's government, the Special Council, failed to implement an effective land reform policy to win the support of the peasantry, while its uncompromising slogan of "a great, united, and indivisible Russia" alienated potential allies, including the Cossacks and various national minorities.
 The territories under Denikin's control were also ravaged by waves of brutal antisemitic pogroms, which he failed to suppress, discrediting the movement internationally and eroding its internal discipline.

 After a disastrous retreat, Denikin resigned his command to General Pyotr Wrangel in April 1920 and went into exile.
 He lived in France and, after World War II, in the United States.
 He dedicated his life in exile to writing, producing a multi-volume memoir, The Russian Turmoil, and other historical works.
 A staunch Russian patriot and an opponent of communism, Denikin urged Russian émigrés to support the Red Army in defending their homeland against Nazi Germany during World War II.
 He remains a controversial figure in Russian history, remembered for his military skill and personal courage, but criticized as an inflexible and politically inept leader whose defeat was a crucial factor in the Bolshevik victory.
-In 2005, his remains were reinterred in Moscow.